JanssenProject/jans/docs/README.md

   "externalLoggerConfiguration": null
 }
 ```
-By selecting 2nd option, you can modify its properties partially.
+By selecting the 2nd option, you can modify its properties partially.

 ![update jans authorization server](img/im-update-jans-auth.png)

-At the end it will show the updated result.
+At the end, it will show the updated result.

 ### Janssen FIDO2
-Janssen includes a FIDO2 component to implement a two-step, two-factor authentication (2FA) with a username / password as
-the first step, and any FIDO2 device as the second step.
-During Janssen installation, the administrator will have the
-option to also install the FIDO2 component.
+Janssen includes a FIDO2 component to implement a two-step, two-factor authentication (2FA) with a username/password as the first step, and any FIDO2 device as the second step.
+During Janssen installation, the administrator will have an option to install the FIDO2 component.

 Using Janssen CLI, you can `view/update` details of the FIDO2 configuration.
-From the main menu select option 9, It will give two option to choose:
+From the main menu select option 9, you will get two options.

 ```text
 Configuration – Fido2